Navigation auf uzh.ch

 • MA Seminar “Love, Pain, Anger, Joy: Intersectional Perspectives on Emotions in Art and Theory” (English), University of Zurich, spring 2023

-• Lecture “Complicity: An Art History of Collective Practices” (German and French), University of Fribourg, spring 2023
+• Lecture Course “Complicity: An Art History of Collective Practices” (German and French), University of Fribourg, spring 2023

 • Lecture Series “Care, Disability and Art” (English), organized with Virginia Marano, Laura Valterio, Marie-France Rafael und Judith Welter, University of Zurich & Zurich University of the Arts ZHdK, spring 2023